Infinitecoin Price Hits $0.0000 (IFC)

-Infinitecoin (CURRENCY:IFC) traded 14.8% higher against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on February 9th.
-During the last week, Infinitecoin has traded 13.5% higher against the U.S. dollar.
-One Infinitecoin coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including CoinEgg and QBTC.
-Infinitecoin has a market cap of $871,251.00 and $5,871.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.
+Infinitecoin (CURRENCY:IFC) traded 6.1% higher against the US dollar during the 24 hour period ending at 22:00 PM Eastern on February 15th.
+Infinitecoin has a total market cap of $1.18 million and approximately $3,865.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.
+In the last seven days, Infinitecoin has traded up 43% against the US dollar.
+One Infinitecoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including CoinEgg and QBTC.

 - Footy Cash (XFT) traded up 14.3% against the dollar and now trades at $0.40 or 0.00004315 BTC.